CESM-Development/data-publishing/README.md

 # data-publishing
 This repository includes scripts for publishing data which were originally created by Ilana Stern.
 It is currently under heavy development.
+Much of the information in this document and supporting scripts were also created by Eric Nienhouse.

-## Publishing Data
+## Steps for Publishing Data:
 ### Setup
 1. It is useful to begin by creating a repository with a recognizable short name in which to include the configuration files.
 It may be useful to locate this repository on the sagepubprod2 machine within `/usr/local/esg-publisher-config/CESM/LE/`.
 2. It may be useful to create aliases to change directories into both the dataset repository and the publishing configuration repository.
 To do this, create a .aliases file in the home directory, include lines such as `alias shortname_config='cd /usr/local/esg-publisher-config/CESM/LE/<shortname>'` and `alias shortname_dataset='cd /glade/campaign/<dataset>'`.